Teacher Training Program FAQs

 Occasionally, a CCT course may be offered for credit through the Athletics Department’s wellness courses for matriculated Stanford students.

-Does taking the CCT course certify you to teach CCT?
+Does taking the CCT course certify me to teach CCT?

-No, Certified CCT Teachers have undergone a part-time professional training program and have been supervised by a Senior Teacher before becoming certified to teach the eight week protocol to others without supervision.
+No, Certified CCT Teachers have undergone a part-time professional training program and have been supervised by a Senior Teacher before becoming certified to teach the 8-week protocol to others without supervision.

 I’m signed up for the CCT course.
 Is there required or recommended reading I can do before class?